reddit/devvit/devvit-docs/versioned_docs/version-0.11/webviews.md

 1. Opening the web view

-Old: Webview component was open immediately
+Old: Web view component was open immediately
 The old web-view-post template toggled visibility with state (setWebViewVisible(true))

 New: Use mount function from the hook